DarrenZal/Quartz/content/index.md

 title: Exploring Protocols for Regenerative Global Civilization
 date: 2024-08-01
 ---
 Welcome!
-This digital garden explores the interconnectedness of decentralized technologies, collective intelligence, and regenerative practices.
+This [[KnowledgeGarden|knowledge garden]] explores the interconnectedness of decentralized technologies, collective intelligence, and regenerative practices.
 It delves into how we might build more resilient, adaptive, and equitable social, ecological, and economic systems capable of addressing the [metacrisis](metacrisis.md).

 The core theme is the shift [From Separation to Connection](FromSeperationToConnection.md)—moving from siloed, centralized structures towards networked, relational approaches inspired by natural systems like mycelial networks.
 This involves rethinking how we manage knowledge, coordinate action, and steward resources.